SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

   -
     header_image: headers/tj-f20-web@2x.jpg
     title: 'The Rise of a Trans Abolitionist Vision'
-    subtitle: 'The 4th annual Transgender Justice Teach-in is dedicated to centering trans, nonbinary, and intersex knowledge, experiences, and liberation.'
+    subtitle: 'The Transgender Justice Teach-in is dedicated to centering trans, nonbinary, and intersex knowledge, experiences, and liberation.'
     has_tag: true
     tag: 'Transgender Justice Teach-in'
     link: null